In the UK, prostate cancer is the most common type of cancer in men, with over 40,000 new cases diagnosed every year.

 - eating certain fats and red meat can reduce your risk of prostate cancer.

 A man’s vulnerability to prostate cancer increases with age.
-Most often, prostate cancer is detected very late and people who lose their lives do not die from prostate cancer but die WITH prostate cancer.
+Most often, prostate cancer is detected very late and people who lose their lives do not die from prostate cancer but die of prostate cancer.
 As cancer develops, it eventually squeezes the urethra, which surrounds the prostate.

 The risk of prostate cancer increases with age.
 As with almost any other cancer, heredity also plays a key role.
 For reasons unknown, African-American men seem to have a higher risk of prostate cancer.
 A fat-rich diet and sedentary lifestyle also contribute to the risk.